lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 Calling `cat->react()`, correctly calls `Cat::react` via static dispatch.
 However with dynamic dispatch from its Base class method `Animal::react` via the call `animal->react()`, this would lead to undefined behavior (a segmentation fault if in debug mode or compiler's reachability analysis doesn't see the `memset`. otherwise, the compiler **CAN** decide to simply ignore it).

-To examine why this happens, let's implement our virtual classes with our custom dynamic dispatch/v-table:
+To examine why this happens, let's take a look at implementing implement a virtual class with a custom dynamic dispatch/v-table:

 ```cpp
 struct Animal{